 #2 You can see what’s in your fridge

 Like the cheaper fridge cam we reviewed on Smart Tech Stuff recently, Samsung’s smart fridge lets you peek inside your fridge from anywhere, using your phone.
-Unlike Fridge Cam, with it’s single camera, the Samsung RF56M9540SR boasts 3 inward facing cameras.
+Unlike Fridge Cam, with it’s single camera, the Samsung RF56M9540SR boasts 3 inward-facing cameras.
 These will track what you have in there, allow you to see what you need from your phone, and let you know when things are expiring.

-#3 Tagging food stops it being wasted
+#3 Tagging food stops it from being wasted

 It works like this: load your fridge up, then on the touchscreen, drag ‘tags’ onto each item.
 The fridge will then keep track of the expiration dates.
 One less thing to stress about.
-Apparently this could save you up to £700 per year off your food bill.
+Apparently, this could save you up to £700 per year off your food bill.